Sugar cane windmill ruin on Carriacou.

 Cotton was the primary product of colonial Carriacou.

-While there isn’t strong evidence, the windmills on Carriacou were almost certainly associated with the crushing of cane.
+While there isn’t strong evidence, the windmills on Carriacou were mostly associated with the crushing of cane.

 More historic info: